vishwas-r/WP-CanvasJS/README.md

 This plugin allows you to create and add interactive Charts & StockCharts to your wordpress page and posts using CanvasJS library.
 It creates responsive high-performance Charts & StockCharts that renders across devices including iPhone, iPad, Android, Mac & PCs.

 ## CanvasJS Library
 CanvasJS is built from ground up for high performance data visualization and can render millions of data points in a matter of milliseconds.
-CanvasJS is trusted by 500K+ users in 192 Countries.
-Customers include Microsoft, NASA, Apple, Intel, Boing, Samsung, BMW, Sony, HP, Bosch, Motorola, etc.

 Note:
 - This plugin requires you to have CanvasJS License.
 Please visit [CanvasJS](https://canvasjs.com/license/) for more info.